 Michael Lombardi: Yeah, "No, I'm saying never!"
 So he's like, "Are you saying I'm gayer then you?"
 And I said, "Dude, if I'm not gay at all, then "

 PR.com: "then how can you be gay?"
+(Laughs)

 Michael Lombardi: And then we end up fighting

 PR.com: Was that paying homage to Bill Clinton?
 The fact that oral sex is no longer considered sex?

 Michael Lombardi: You know what?
 I didn't even think of that.
 I'm sure it was.
 Peter Tolan's a genius!
 (Rescue Me's co-creator) I'm sure he incorporated that in there.